Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trung Á ngày càng hấp dẫn

-Opportunity in conflict
+Opportunities in conflict

-Along with Kyrgyzstan, Kazakhstan has also been a major beneficiary of the conflict.
-EU exports to Kazakhstan have surged, particularly in goods such as machinery and electronics.
-Kazakhstan’s technology sector has grown significantly, with technology exports to Russia increasing nearly sevenfold from 2021 to 2023.
-This reflects a shift in international supply chains and has enabled Central Asian countries to expand their role in the global economy.
+Besides Kyrgyzstan, Kazakhstan is also one of the countries that has benefited greatly from the conflict.
+Exports from the EU to Kazakhstan have increased sharply, particularly in items such as machinery and electronics.
+Kazakhstan's technology sector has developed significantly, with technology exports to Russia increasing almost sevenfold from 2021 to 2023.
+This demonstrates a shift in international supply chains and facilitates the expansion of Central Asian countries' role in the global economy.

 Trung Á ngày càng hấp dẫn

-Promoting regional cooperation
+Promoting intra-regional cooperation

 Trung Á ngày càng hấp dẫn